 UK health authorities have classified the Philippines as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

-Mosquito-borne illnesses like dengue fever, Japanese encephalitis (JE) and chikungunya virus occur all year round.
-There were increased levels of dengue cases in 2016.
 There’s a heightened risk of dengue fever during the rainy season (June to October).
+The Philippines Department of Health declared a national dengue epidemic on 6 August 2019.
 You should take appropriate precautions to avoid being bitten by mosquitoes.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you’re referred to a medical facility for treatment.

 Not all UK prescribed medication is available in the Philippines.
 If you need to get prescribed medication at a local pharmacy, you should present your original prescription or a letter from your doctor outlining your medical condition, the prescribed medicine and recommended dosage.
 You should consult with your GP or seek medical advice if you’re running low on supplies.

 The availability of medical care varies across the Philippines, and may not meet the standards of care in the UK.
 Although adequate in major cities, medical care is limited in more remote areas.
 Even some of the more popular tourist destinations have limited and basic medical provisions.
 Many places do not have hospitals nearby or easy access to emergency medical care, which may result in a delay when seeking urgent medical attention in an emergency.